How do we write our own personal narrative so that it resonates powerfully with others?

 Assignments for each week will be due by the following Thursday, with feedback and discussion for the work written each week to take place between:

 We ask that participants commit to providing feedback to at least 1 other participant for each feedback period.
-Lily Dunn will give feedback on two of the three assignments you complete during the course.
+Lily Dunn will give feedback on all three assignments you complete during the course.

-The course will take place online and will require you to have access to the internet in the dates above.
+The course will take place online using Slack.
+Spread the Word will set up a closed group for you to access without any additional cost.
+It will require you to have access to the internet in the dates above.
 Because of this, we ask that you are confident with using simple online sharing platforms, or at least willing to explore with guidance from Spread the Word.
 Full instructions will be emailed to participants a week before the course starts.
-Although there will be no live chats, there will be opportunities to interact with other course participants via feedback and general discussion.
+There will be no scheduled times to have live chats, there will however be opportunities to interact with other course participants via feedback and general discussion.

 The course will run with a minimum of 10 participants and a maximum of 15.

 Lily Dunn is an author, mentor and lecturer.
 Her first novel was published by Portobello Books, and her personal essays by Granta, Aeon, Litro, The Real Story and The Mechanics' Institute.
 She has just finished writing a memoir about her father and the legacy of his various addictions.
 She is studying for a doctorate at Birkbeck, University of London, where she joins a discussion around life writing and ways to protect ourselves when drawing on personal material.
-She is co-editor of A Wild and Precious Life: Addiction, physical and mental illness and its aftermath: a collection of stories and poetry from writers in recovery: https://unbound.com/books/recovery/ and co-runs London Lit Lab, with fellow writer and friend, Zoe Gilbert.
+She is co-editor of A Wild and Precious Life: Addiction, physical and mental illness and its aftermath: a collection of stories and poetry from writers in recovery, which will be published by Unbound in 2021, and co-runs London Lit Lab, with fellow writer and friend, Zoe Gilbert.